chia-chang/ecommerce-business-analytics/README.md

 ### Request from Marketing

-Who spent the most money in Q1 2018?
+Who are the top ten spenders in Q1 2018?

 ### What do they want to know?